Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### Dag Operator

-The scheduler is only going to Parse a python file in the dag directory if the file starts with the word DAG or the word airflow, you can change this in the configuration file.
+The scheduler is only going to Parse a python file in the dag directory if the file has the word DAG or the word airflow, you can change this in the configuration file.
 To create a dag you have to use the DAG operator.

 Parameters of the DAG operator:

-- Dag_id: Name of your dag (if you have a two dags with same dag_id it will not throw an error)
+- Dag_id: Name of your dag ( if two DAGs have the same dag id no errors will show, one of the DAGs will appear randomly at every dag_dir_list_interval on the UI)
 - Description
 - start_date:  The date when your dag starts being scheduled
-- schedule_interval: Defines the frequency the dag is triggered
+- schedule_interval: Defines the frequency the dag is triggered (None means the DAG must be triggered manually)
 - dagrun_timeout: The time that you dag is going to run before timingout
 - tags
 - catchup: Prevents backfilling your dag runs

 ### Dag Scheduling

-Remember, the dag starts being scheduled from the start_date and will be **triggered** after every schedule_inteval.
+Remember, the dag starts being scheduled from the start_date and will be triggered after every schedule_inteval.
 This means that if you start_date is 10:00 AM and your schedule_interval is 10 minutes, your first dag run is at 10:10 AM

 Execution_date: Is the logical date and time at which the dag and its task instances run.
 This also acts as a unique identifier for each DAG Run.

+**EXTRA INFO:**
+start_date = The first dag start time. keep it STATIC execution_date = max(start_date, last_run_date)
+schedule_interval parameter accepts cron or timedelta values next_dag_start_date = execution_date + schedule_interval

+schedule_interval parameter accepts cron or timedelta values.
+This initiates the next dag run by utilizing the formula next_dag_start_date = max(start_date, last_run_date) + schedule_interval

+Eg - if your start_date = datetime(2019, 10, 13, 15, 50), schedule_interval = 0 * * * * or (@hourly)

+Case a) current_time is before start_date - 2019-10-13 00:00, then your dags will schedule at
+2019-10-13 16:50, and subsequently every hour.
+Please note that it will not start at start_date(2019-10-13 15:50), but rather at execution_date + schedule_interval

+Case b) current_time is after start_date - 2019-10-14 00:00, then your dags will schedule at
+2019-10-13 16:50, 2019-10-13 17:50, 2019-10-13 18:50 … and subsequently catchup till it reaches 2019-10-13 23:50
+Then it will wait for the strike of 2019-10-14 00:50 for the next run.
+Please not that the catchup can be avoided by setting catchup=False in dag properties

 ### Cron vs Timedelta